physycom/json_to_kml/README.md

 [output style]: 'a' (no quotes) for array or 'o' for object
 ```
 where `input.kml` must be an existing and valid .kml file (versions 2.1 and 2.2 supported) while `output.json` is the name of the output file.
-The optional -f specifies the style of the output .json file (see below for an example).
+The optional -f specifies the style of the output .json file.
 If omitted, the object-style will be used.

 More details about file formats is available [here](https://github.com/physycom/file_format_specifications/blob/master/formati_file.md).